-PACT's central list of panel members receives training twice a year and update reports of the work of the adoption service including adoptive applicants awaiting placement, progress of the cases it has considered and the outcome of reviews membership, statistics, an account of activities and information on key issues of interest/concern) which will help to integrate the work of the panel into PACT's wider work.
+PACT has a central list of panel members who receive training twice a year where updated reports of the work of the adoption service including adoptive applicants awaiting placement, and progress of the cases it has considered is shared.
+The training also is an opportunity to update on latest research and consider learning points from adoption practice, internally and externally.

 The adoption panel will provide feedback to PACT every six months on the quality of reports being presented to panel.
-The panel chair will produce a brief annual report (to include information such as
+The panel chair will produce a brief annual report (to include information such as membership, statistics, an account of activities and information on key issues of interest/concern) which will help to integrate the work of the panel into PACT's wider work.